Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 29:06 >> Yeah.
 So I'll show an example here in the live stream.

-29:09 I'm going to type Jupiter, and I have to spell it right.
+29:09 I'm going to type Jupyter, and I have to spell it right.

-29:14 Yeah, you just get a bunch of pictures of Jupiter and then also different sound clips that we have mixed in.
+29:14 Yeah, you just get a bunch of pictures of Jupyter and then also different sound clips that we have mixed in.

 29:22 If you want all of the results, you can also filter by just certain media types like seeing just images or seeing just the audio results.